BibekPoudel99/BibekPoudel99/README.md

 ## About Me

-I'm a Data Enthusiast with a passion for Data Engineering.
+I'm a Data Enthusiast with a passion for Data Engineering and backend development.
 I enjoy working on projects involving building pipelines and infrastructure for data.

 -  I’m working on python driven projects.
 -  I’m currently learning new skills on data engineering.